BANGLADESH EXPEDITION – 6TH-12TH OF NOVEMBER 2027

 Pictures from previous Mauritania Expeditions

 Socotra Island is one of the most beautiful and unspoiled islands in the world.
+Far away from any trouble.
 The island is well known for its Dragon Blood Trees and its surreal landscapes full of towering sand dunes and deep canyons, making it one of the most beautiful UNESCO sites in the world.
 Socotra is the perfect definition of remote island.
 Closest to Yemen and Somalia, its location has made it somehow an oasis in turbulent waters.
 BUT DON’T WORRY, IT’S SAFE TO VISIT!
 Azure beaches, crystal clear water for snorkelling and diving, healthy corals full of fish and thousands of endemic species of flora and fauna make it a unique ecosystem.
 This is one of the most mind-blowing spots on earth!
+An absolute must-visit!

 Itinerary